 Although Arthur knew he was dying, he hoped to serve another term as president.
 Most Republican leaders, however, did not share his ambitions.
-Riding a wave of political reform, delegates attending the 1884 Republican National Convention in Chicago snubbed Arthur and selected Stalwart nemesis James G. Blaine as their presidential candidate.
+Delegates attending the 1884 Republican National Convention in Chicago snubbed Arthur and selected Stalwart nemesis James G. Blaine as their presidential candidate.

 On November 4, 1884, Democratic candidate Grover Cleveland narrowly defeated Blaine to win the presidency.
 On March 4, 1885, Arthur attended Cleveland’s inauguration and then quietly left Washington.

 After leaving the White House, Arthur returned to New York, where he planned to resume his law practice.
 His deteriorating health soon limited his activity, however.
 In 1886 he spent the summer resting in New London, Connecticut.
 After returning to New York, Arthur’s health worsened noticeably.
 Sensing the end was near, on Tuesday, November 16, 1886, Arthur directed his nephew, Charles E. McElroy, to burn “three large garbage cans, each at least four feet high,” of his personal papers.
 That evening, or early the next morning, Arthur suffered a cerebral hemorrhage and lapsed in and out of consciousness, unable to speak.